etiennestuder/gradle-plugindev-plugin/README.md

 the configuration properties for the issue url and the vcs url are automatically derived by the plugindev plugin.

-### When building and uploading an existing plugin
+### When building and publishing an existing plugin

 Provide the default set of configuration properties that match the setup of your current Gradle plugin project and let the plugindev plugin derive the values for the remaining attributes.
 The